 The Information Services(IS) department offers a broad array of support services to all units of the university and to external bodies as necessary.
 Its primary purpose is to facilitate the collection, analysis and interpretation of institutional data, to provide business process support, and to enable project management practices to support planning, decision-making and achievement of key university objectives.

 To accomplish these goals, the department focuses on understanding the needs of various UWS stakeholders.
 Efforts to facilitate process improvement may include increasing data accessibility to permit data-driven decision-making, designing streamlined workflows for efficiency, sharing industry best practices or supporting projects related to key university objectives.

 The IS department is also highly motivated to reduce staff frustrations and increase workplace satisfaction for UWS faculty and staff.
 These efforts require cross-departmental collaboration and focus on our shared responsibility to strive for continuous improvement.

-- Jessie Mason, Senior Business Analyst
+- Jessie Mason, Information Services Manager

 - Paula Funatake, Business Analyst

 - Nichole Rip, Data Architect

 - Abdelsalam Arheim – Database Administrator

 - Arthur Knepper – Clinic IS Analyst